niltonpaes/php_template_crud_api_ajax/README.md

 # AJAX template reading Rest API

-This is template in AJAX for basic CRUD operations reading a Rest API based on a CODEOFANINJA (codeofaninja.com) tutorial.
+This is a template in AJAX (100% Javascript) for basic CRUD operations reading a Rest API, based on a CODEOFANINJA (codeofaninja.com) tutorial.

 ## Some hightlights: